vb-consulting/Norm.net/Documentation/reference/methods.md

 // Set the option in your startup code...
 NormOptions.Configure(options => options.DbReaderCallback = ReaderCallback);
  ```

+---

 ### WithTimeout

-- Sets the wait time in seconds for the connection commands before terminating the attempt to execute a command and generating an error.
+- Sets the wait time in seconds for the connection commands before terminating the attempt to execute a command and generating an error:

 ```csharp
 // Extension